vedi/restifizer/README.md

 ### arrayMethods

 Supported methods with arrays.
 Default value: ['$addToSet', '$pop', '$push', '$pull'].
-It's relevant to partialUpdate (PATCH) only.
+It's relevant to update (PATCH) only.
 You can specify such methods in order to manipulate array fields of your resourse.

-The params and implemenations of these methods relate to the same methods in MongoDB:
+The params and implementations of these methods relate to the same methods in MongoDB:
 * `$addToSet` - http://docs.mongodb.org/manual/reference/operator/update/addToSet/#up._S_addToSet,
 * `$pop` - http://docs.mongodb.org/manual/reference/operator/update/pop/#up._S_pop,
 * `$push` - http://docs.mongodb.org/manual/reference/operator/update/push/#up._S_push,
 * `$pull` - http://docs.mongodb.org/manual/reference/operator/update/pull/#up._S_pull.

-### Options
+### Action Options

 #### Option inheritence

 You are able to customize the behaviour of your controllers very much.
 And we did all our best to make this process as simple as it's posible.
-That's why you're able to specify option in one of the methods, and `restifizer` will apply inheritence rules to the options of other methods.
+That's why you're able to specify option in one of the methods, and `restifizer` will apply inheritence rules to the  of other methods.

 There are following rules:
 ```
-defaultOptions ->
+default ->
-    selectOptions ->
+    select ->
-        selectOneOptions
+        selectOne
-    insertOptions ->
+    insert ->
-        updateOptions ->
+        update ->
-            partialUpdateOptions
-            deleteOptions
-    countOptions
-    aggregateOptions
+            replace
+            delete
+    count

 ```

+> TODO: Change example

-For example if you want to define `pre` processor for insert, update, partialUpdate, delete that's enough to define it in your `insertOptions`:
+For example if you want to define `pre` processor for insert, update, partialUpdate, delete that's enough to define it in your `insert`:
 ```
 var YourController = Restifizer.Controller.extend({
   ...
-  insertOptions: {
+  insert: {
     pre: function (req, res, next) {
       ...
     }